chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 <!-- ### Next month -->
 <!-- Wishlist of future topics for these meetups. -->

+# Wednesday October 08, 2025

+Cancelled due to ChapelCon this week.
+Next meeting on Nov-12.

 # Wednesday September 10, 2025

 ### Attendees